ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 questions:
 - "What is Molecular Dynamics and how can I benefit from using it"
 - "What is a force field"
+- "What mathematical functions are used to approximate interactions between atoms and molecules in MD simulations"
 objectives:
 - "Explain strengths and weaknesses of MD simulations"
 - "Explain the interactions between particles in a molecular dynamics simulation"
+keypoints:
+- "Molecular dynamics simulates atomic positions in time using forces acting between atoms"
+- "The forces in molecular dynamics are approximated by simple empirical functions"
 ---

 # Basic principles of molecular dynamics